gaperton/Type-R/docs/chapters/record.md

 ## Change events

-Object tree formed by nested records and collection is deeply observable by default; changes in every attribute trigger change events for the record and all parent elements in sequence.

-Record triggers following events on change:

-- `change:attrName` *( record, value )* for every changed attribute.
-- `change` *( record )* when record is changed.
+Record implements all methods Messenger class has.

-### `attrDef` attr : Type.has.changeEvents( false )
+### `event` "change" ( record )

-Record automatically listens to change events of all nested records and collections, triggering appropriate change events for its attributes.
-This declaration turns it off for the specific attribute.

-## Listening to changes with Events API

-[Events API](../10_Events.md) is used for managing events subscriptions.
+Triggered by the record at the end of the attributes update transaction in case if there were any changes applied.

-### listener.listenTo( record, event, handler )
+### `event` "change:attrName" ( record, value )

-[Events API](../10_Events.md) method used to listen to the any of the change events.

-### listener.stopListening( record )

-[Events API](../10_Events.md) method to explicitly stop all event subscriptions from the record.

-Not needed if the listener is other record or collection.

-## Listening to events in a record

-Record has declarative API for managing custom event subscriptions for its attributes.

-### `attrDef` attr : Type.has.watcher( 'methodName' )
+Triggered by the record during the attributes update transaction for every changed attribute.

-### `attrDef` attr : Type.has.watcher( function( value, name ){ ... } )
+### `attrDef` : Type.has.watcher( watcher )

-Attach `change:attr` event listener to the particular record's attribute.

-_Watcher function_ has the signature `( attrValue, attrName ) => void` and is executed in the context of the record.
-Note that it differs from the event signature.
+Attach `change:attr` event listener to the particular record's attribute. `watcher` can either be the record's method name or the function `( newValue, attr ) => void`.
+Watcher is always executed in the context of the record.

 ```javascript
 @define class User extends Record {